TykTechnologies/tyk-docs-hugo/tyk-docs/content/advanced-configuration/transform-traffic/looping.md

 ### HTTP Method transformation in looping

-You can tell Tyk to modify the HTTP verb during looping by adding the following flag:
+You can tell Tyk to modify the HTTP verb during looping by adding the following query param:
 ```
 ?method=GET
 ```